mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

           At the start of your next turn give a minion +⚔️ equal to its ❤️.

 name:     Fiz<br>
-text:     **Deploy**: Restore 2❤️ to anything.
+text:     **Deploy**: Restore 2❤️ to a unit.

 name:     Gold Vitriol<br>
-text:     Whenever you heal anything, deal 2 damage to a random enemy.
+text:     Whenever you heal a unit, deal 2 damage to a random enemy.

 name:     Lasting Judgement<br>
 text:     Give any minion +3⚔️, but -3❤️.

 name:     Lightchaser<br>
-text:     Whenever anything is healed, this minion gains +1⚔️/+1❤️.
+text:     Whenever a unit is healed, this minion gains +1⚔️/+1❤️.

 name:     Lucent Beam<br>
 text:     If a unit was healed this turn, deal 4 damage to a unit.
 Otherwise deal 2 damage.<br>